 Note: 2SLS estimates.
 The dependent variable is log(wage).
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include yearly dummies for workers' age, whether the individual is a new hire, whether the individual was employed the year before if new hire, as well as individual fixed effects, firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects. log(HHI) is instrumented by the average of the log inverse number of firms in other FAs for the same occupation.
+Control variables include yearly dummies for workers' age, whether the individual is a new hire, whether the individual was employed the year before if new hire, as well as individual fixed effects, firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
+Log(HHI) is instrumented by the average of the log inverse number of firms in other FAs for the same occupation.
 Interactions between log(HHI) and another variable are instrumented by this variable interacted with the instrument for log(HHI).
 Monthly wages instead of daily wages are used for Portugal.
 Standard errors are clustered at the labour-market-by-year level.
 KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1.

-Table 5 - Labour Market Concentration and Probability of being hired on a Permanent Contract - IV estimates - New hires only.
+Table 6 - Labour Market Concentration and Probability of being hired on a Permanent Contract - IV estimates - New hires only.

 Dep.
-Var Perm. contract France Germany Italy Portugal Spain Log HHI 0206 (.0046) 0344 (.0119) 0037 (.0066) 0504 + (.0313) .0022 (.0020) KP F Test Observations 592.6 3,530,660 255.4 4,167,918 99.3 16,645,917 13.4 1,039,792 1126.1 4,875,973
+Var Perm. contract France Germany Italy Portugal Spain

+Log HHI 0206 0344 0037 0503+ .0022

+(.0046) (.0119) (.0066) (.0313) (.0020)

+KP F Test 592.6 255.4 99.3 13.4 1126.1

+Observations 3,530,660 4,167,918 16,645,917 1,039,792 4,875,973

 Note: 2SLS estimates.
 The dependent variable is a dummy variable equal to 1 if the individual is hired on a permanent contract and 0 if hired on a temporary contract.
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
 Log(HHI) is instrumented by the average of the log inverse number of firms in other FAs for the same occupation.
 Standard errors are clustered at the labour-market-by-year level.
-KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1, p<0.11.
+KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1, + p<0.11.